bluz71/vim-nightfly-colors/README.md

   _Nightfly_ profile.
 Before executing the script, please install the `dconf-cli` command line utility for modern versions of Gnome (3.28 and later), for example `sudo apt install dconf-cli`.
-After executing the script, please set the _cursor_ and _highlight_ colors by hand, with the appropriate color values listed below, in `Preferences` / `Nightfly` / `Colors`.
+After executing the script, please set the _cursor_ and _selection_ colors by hand, with the appropriate color values listed below, in `Preferences` / `Nightfly` / `Colors`.

 - [Alacritty](https://github.com/alacritty/alacritty) users can copy